FY26 House DHS Appropriations Bill -- Adopted Immigration Amendments

 • Numerical Impact: The direct numerical impact is the potential for a significant portion of the roughly 130,000 year-round jobs in the U.S. dairy industry to be filled through the uncapped H-2A visa program.

-• Blocks the implementation of a major regulatory overhaul of the H-2A and H-2B programs.
+• Blocks the implementation of a significant regulatory overhaul of the H-2A and H-2B programs.

 • Maintaining a Restricted Labor Pool: The rule would have eliminated the "eligible countries list," allowing employers to hire H-2 workers from any country.
 Blocking the rule maintains the current, more restrictive list.